Operators

 Logical Operators

-If a is truthy, b is the result of the operation, otherwise it is the result of a.
+is the result of the operation, otherwise it is the result of a

 local x = true and 5 -- x is 5